carloscastillom/portfolioProject/Readme.md

 ToDo

 - Update Resume with real Data Data Analysis Skills - Web developement Skills - Languages
 - Portfolio, Change "Learn More Button"
-- check how it looks 4 in Areas of interest OK
+- Change the banner in one color
-- add description down
+- add description down the areas of interes.
--